kareman/Patterns/README.md

 They all have the same name as the last part of the property, except for `wholeNumber`, which is renamed to `digit` because `wholeNumber` sounds more like an entire number than a single digit.

 There is also `alphanumeric`, which is a `letter` or a `digit`.

+And `any`, which matches any character. `!any` matches only the end of the text.

 `Line.start` matches at the beginning of the text, and after any newline characters. `Line.end` matches at the end of the text, and right before any newline characters.
 They both have a length of 0, which means the next pattern will start at the same position in the text.